boatshaman/aitFinal/README.md

 {
   cookie: 12IUW10920NNU,
   latlng: [-10.04,43.13],
-  memories: // an array of references to Memory documents }
+  memories: // an array of references to Memory documents,
+  address: '132 Thompson Street'
+}
 ```
 An Example Memory: